Peryn: Monastery

 He undertook extensive repairs of the Yuriev Monastery and on Peryn Islet, relying on financial support from Duchess Anna Orlova-Chesmenskaya, his rich god daughter.
 At first, Photios asked that Peryn Islet should be returned to Yuriev Monastery.
 After this had been agreed in 1824, he arranged for major repairs to the Peryn Chapel: the walls were repaired thoroughly inside and out; the church’s interior was redecorated; an outbuilding was built up from the west side of the church; the floor and the dome were replaced.

 The church was sanctified once again in 1828.
 The monastery was extended in the 1830s and in the beginning of the 1940s: the red-bricked cells for the monks were erected along with two small buildings for an abbot and an archimandrite in the same architectural style.
 The monastery was provided with two utility buildings and surrounded by a brick wall; the complex was completed with a bell tower housing six bells.
 The buildings (apart from the bell tower and the fence) still form part of the monastery complex today.

 Finally, Photios succeeded in giving the monastery the status of skete in 1828 - a monastery with severe regulations, isolated from the outer world.
 The monks had many prescriptions, one of them being that women were only allowed to visit the monastery once a year on September 8, the day of the Nativity of Our Lady.

-After the 1917 October Revolution, the monastery was closed and revaged once again.
+After the 1917 October Revolution, the monastery was closed and ravaged once again.
 A decree to abolish all the monasteries in the Novgorod governorate was issued by the new Regional Council in August 1919.
 Subsequently, the bell tower, the fence and the southern utility building were disassembled for bricks.
 The bricks were used to build a depository for ice in the monastery land.
 The church was used as a storehouse.
 The remaining buildings were transferred to a fishing enterprise.
 When Novgorod was occupied during World War II, the battle line came close to the monastery, but it was not badly harmed.

 After the end of the war, the monastery was turned into a sanatorium.
 A dam was built in the 1960s to connect Peryn Islet with the landmass.
 That altered the water regime substantially, and the historical islet became a peninsula which only became an islet during the spring floods, and then into a hill.
 The monastery was transferred to the church in 1991.
 Now monastery at Peryn is referred to as Yuriev Monastery.